-Kathy Sosa is an artist and educator from San Antonio.
-She received national recognition for her traveling exhibition Huipiles: A Celebration, which debuted at the Mexican Cultural Institute in Washington, D.C., as part of the Smithsonian Latino Center’s 2007 summer season.
-Her work has been featured on CNN and in Fiberarts Magazine, Skirt!, San Antonio Woman, Country Lifestyle, and Destinations.
-Sosa and her husband, Lionel Sosa, recently produced the documentary Children of the Revolución: How the Mexican Revolution Changed America’s Destiny, a twenty-part series chronicling the history of the Texas/Mexico borderland.
+Kathy Sosa is an artist and educator.
+She received national recognition for her traveling exhibition Huipiles: A Celebration, which debuted at the Mexican Cultural Institute in Washington, D.C., as part of the Smithsonian Latino Center.
+Her work has been featured on CNN and in other media nationally.
+She is the coproducer of the documentary series Children of the Revolución: How the Mexican Revolution Changed America’s Destiny, which chronicles the history of the Texas-Mexico borderlands.
+She is the author of Mestizaje: The Feminist Art of Kathy Sosa and the coeditor and illustrator of Revolutionary Women of Texas and Mexico: Portraits of Soldaderas, Saints, and Subversives.
+She lives in San Antonio, Texas, and Querétaro, Mexico.

-Ellen Riojas Clark is professor emerita at the University of Texas at San Antonio.
-Her research examines ethnic and cultural identity and cultural studies topics.
-She received three National Endowment for the Humanities grants and was cultural director for Maya and Miguel, a PBS program.
-She is executive producer for the Latino Artist Speaks: Exploring Who I Am series, and her many publications include Multi- cultural Literature for Latino Children: Their Words, Their Worlds; Don Moisés Espino del Castillo y sus Calaveras; and a forthcoming book, Pan Dulce: A Compendium of Mexican Pastries.
+Ellen Riojas Clark is a professor emerita at the University of Texas at San Antonio.
+Her research focuses on ethnic and cultural identity and cultural studies.
+She has received three National Endowment for the Humanities grants and was cultural director for the PBS program Maya and Miguel.
+She is the executive producer of the Latino Artist Speaks: Exploring Who I Am series, the coauthor of Multicultural Literature for Latino Children: Their Words, Their Worlds, and the coeditor of Revolutionary Women of Texas and Mexico.
+She lives in San Antonio.

 Jennifer Speed is a research development strategist in the office of the Dean for Research at Princeton University.
 She was formerly research professor of religious studies at the University of Dayton, where she specialized in Spanish historical writing and narratives, biography, theology, and law.
 She has taught Western, world, medieval, and Latin American history for more than twenty years.
 She served as historian for the award-winning PBS documentary Children of the Revolución and is a co-project director of a major NEH-funded, multiyear project on the African American poet Paul Laurence Dunbar.